Michael Malice joins us to give a primer on the Democratic People’s Republic of Korea. What’s North Korea like?

 Aaron Ross Powell is Director and Editor of Libertarianism.org, a project of the Cato Institute.
 Libertarianism.org presents introductory material as well as new scholarship related to libertarian philosophy, theory, and history.
 He is also co-host of Libertarianism.org’s popular podcast, Free Thoughts.
 His writing has appeared in Liberty and The Cato Journal.
 He earned a JD from the University of Denver.

-Steven G. Horwitz joins us for a discussion on the life and ideas of one of the 20th century’s greatest intellectuals, Friedrich Hayek.
+William J. Watkins, Jr. joins us for a discussion on the Articles of Confederation and the ideas of the Anti-Federalists.